tmp64/amxx-offset-generator/README.md

 (PDB and DWARF).

 ## Usage
+1. Prerequisites:
+   1. Get debug symbols for your mod.
+      - On Windows, compile the mod with Visual Studio in Release mode.
+Set Debug Information Format = Program Database (/Zi)
+      - On Linux, compile the mod with `-g` compiler argument
+      - If using CMake, use RelWithDebInfo configuration
+   2. Download amxx-offset-generator from Releases page on GitHub.
-1. Retrieve the list of all classes that inherit from `CBaseEntity` and `CGameRules`.
+2. Retrieve the list of all classes that inherit from `CBaseEntity` and `CGameRules`.

    For Half-Life, you can use the file in this repo: `test-data\class-list.txt`